-TW: Abuse by adults (referenced, poked at, in general if that’s a trigger please be careful!), isolation, claustrophobia, death (permanent), deliberate triggering/self-harm, panic attack, minor suicidal ideation, medical/psychiatric abuse (past), medical/psychiatric racism (past), racism (past), lesbophobia (past), minor slur used (d-slur, lesbian)
+TW: Abuse by adults (referenced), isolation, claustrophobia, death, deliberate triggering/self-harm, panic attack, suicidal ideation, medical/psychiatric abuse (past), medical/psychiatric racism (past), lesbophobia (past), queer slur use

 “That’s a thing?
 I thought Jo was just weird.”